fw-oss/ansible-role-docker/README.md

 # ansible-role-docker

-Installs Docker CE on Hosts, configures the deamon and initates a database backup job
+Installs Docker CE on Hosts, configures the deamon and initates a database backup job.

 ## Requirements